 As with any screening test, a negative test result greatly reduces, but does not completely eliminate, the possibility that a donor could be a carrier of an inheritable condition.

 You may request additional carrier screening on your chosen donor.
-We particularly encourage this if your partner (or sperm donor) has tested positive as a carrier for an inherited condition that we do not regularly screen donors for.
-You select your preferred testing company and we will facilitate the extra screening of the donor for an incremental fee.
-We also require a session with our genetic counselor to review the results.
+We particularly encourage this if your preferred sperm source has tested positive as a carrier for an inherited condition that your selected donor has not been tested for.

 MyEggBank’s donation process is anonymous, meaning your donor’s identity will not be shared with you.
 MyEggBank will not disclose a donor's identity without the expressed written consent of the donor except as required by law.